-- Documents delivered to the Registrar must be provided in English and (unless an exception applies) be delivered electronically. - Information submitted to Companies House must be verified in accordance with the relevant regulations. - with a subsequent duty to update) - The Secretary of State may by regulations make further provisions as to what is required.
+- Documents delivered to the Registrar must be provided in English and (unless an exception applies) be delivered electronically. - Information submitted to Companies House must be verified in accordance with the relevant regulations by a UK-based regulated verification agent. - The Secretary of State may by regulations make further provisions as to what is required.